 - Leaving a place of safety to enter the roadway

-- Walking along bridges, highways, or other areas where pedestrians have no legal access (unless it is an emergency situation)
+- Walking along bridges, highways, or other areas without legal access

 - Crossing outside of the crosswalk